 North of Prince Philip Drive are the Health Sciences Centre, incorporating the Faculty of Medicine, the School of Nursing, the School of Pharmacy and Eastern Health; the Engineering (S.J.
 Carew), Earth Sciences (Alexander Murray), Business Administration, and C-CORE (Captain Robert A. Bartlett) buildings, St. John's College, Coughlan College, Queen's College and Spencer Hall.
 Slightly further north is the Memorial University of Newfoundland Botanical Garden.

 The Ocean Sciences Centre is located to the west at Logy Bay.
-In 2013, the University acquired the former Battery Hotel property in St. John’s and planning for the facility is ongoing.
-The Battery will be established as a public engagement facility to further connect Memorial University with the community and it will include residence space for graduate students.
-For more information, visit www.mun.ca.
+In 2013 the University acquired the former Battery Hotel property in St. John’s and planning for the facility is ongoing.
+The Battery will be established primarily as a public engagement facility to further connect the University with the community.
+The first residence rooms for graduate students at the Battery opened in September 2015.
+For more information visit www.mun.ca.

 The Fisheries and Marine Institute, headquartered on Ridge Road in St. John's, is Canada's leading centre of education, training, applied research and technology transfer for the ocean industries.
-As a campus of Memorial University of Newfoundland, the Marine Institute offers undergraduate and graduate degrees, advanced diplomas, diplomas of technology, certificates in such fields as marine transportation, food and water quality, naval architecture, aquaculture, coastal zone management and marine environmental.
+As a campus of Memorial University of Newfoundland, the Marine Institute offers undergraduate and graduate degrees, advanced diplomas, diplomas of technology, certificates in such fields as marine transportation, food and water quality, naval architecture, aquaculture, underwater vehicles and marine environmental.